Powett/skelet0wn/README.md

 ## Acknowledgements
 This development was tested against a custom version of [GOAD](https://github.com/Orange-Cyberdefense/GOAD), ported to AWS.
 Thank you [Orange-Cyberdefense](https://github.com/Orange-Cyberdefense) for your work.

-Credits to all tools developer evoked in this framework (NetExec, Nmap, Impacket, etc.).
+Credits to all tool developers evoked in this framework (NetExec, Nmap, Impacket, etc.).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.